WITH about 1.8 million active ez-link cards due to expire this year, ez-link is embarking on a massive six-month exercise to replace them for free.

-From today till Dec 31, commuters with cards that expire this year can get them replaced at any TransitLink ticket office at no cost.
+From today till Dec 31, commuters with cards that expire this year - regardless of whether they have been used recently - can get them replaced at any TransitLink ticket office at no cost, while stocks last.

-The large volume is due to the fact that these cards were issued in 2009, when the ticketing system for public rail and bus transport switched to a new standard.
+The large volume is a result of all of these cards being issued in 2009, when the ticketing system for public rail and bus transport switched to a new standard.

-EZ-Link, a fully owned subsidiary of the Land Transport Authority, expects to give away more than one million cards during the six months.
-The replacement exercise is expected to cost several million dollars and EZ-Link will foot the bill.
+The company, a fully owned subsidiary of the Land Transport Authority, expects to give away more than one million cards during the six months.

 Ez-link chief executive Nicholas Lee told The Straits Times there are about three million ez-link cards expiring this year, out of a total of 17 million issued since 2009.
 Of these, about 1.8 million are active, which means they have been used at least once in the past month.

 Mr Lee expects the replacement exercise to cost several million dollars.
 He said ez-link will foot the bill to thank its customers for their support.

 The last major replacement exercise in 2009, when commuters exchanged their old ez-link cards for new Contactless e-Purse Application Standard (Cepas) cards, was also done for free.